-3.10 The .pop directive
+3.14 The .pop directive

 xfpt keeps a stack of text strings that are manipulated by the .push and .pop directives.
 When the end of the input is reached, any strings that remain on the stack are popped off, processed for flags, and written to the output.
+In some cases (see the .push directive below) a warning message is given.